 |Actual Monument Dedication Date:||Thursday 15th August, 2013|

-In honouring the colleagues listed below we recognise that the work of public broadcasting must sometimes be carried out amid conflict or in hazardous situations, in service to the ABC and the Australian people .
+In honouring them we recognise that the work of public broadcasting must sometimes be carried out amid conflict or in hazardous situations, in service to the ABC and the Australian people .